THEXBOXNERD81/sim_logbook/README.md

 # Simulator Logbook

 ## Description
-A brief description of what your project does and why it exists.

 The Simulator Logbook takes your CSV file from Little Navmap and imports it into an SQL database, creating a new logbook table with a name of your choice.
 This project is designed to move the logbook from Little Navmap into a database for better storage and management.